 Solution fit: Is there a real problem?
 Is your solution really going to solve it?

 Feasibility How likely is the project to work and be accepted by the market/community?

 Prototype: What progress has the team achieved during the hack and how functional is the project?

-Pitch: In the end, everything comes down to how well you can see your ideas.
+Pitch: In the end, everything comes down to how well you can sell your ideas.

 UON is proud to be able to bring this event to you via the NSW State Government’s Boosting Business Innovation Program.

 You may be photographed or videoed while attending this event: please approach the organiser if you have questions, concerns, or do not wish this to happen.

 The event organisers may add you to a mailing list so they can follow up, and you can receive updates about their activities: this mailing list will have an easy-to-find unsubscribe button.